 Everyone in the group will probably be asked to Write a Letter Explaining How Addiction is affecting them.
 Give specific examples and practice in advance.
 You want your statement to be powerful and effective, so practice makes perfect.

 Do not judge, shame, or blame the addict.
 Addiction is a serious disease, and making your loved ones feel bad isn’t the way to get them help.
 Again, use specific examples of how they are hurting you.
 However, try to separate the addiction from the addict.

 HAVE A TREATMENT PLAN.

 If your loved one accepts help, you’ll want to have outpatient drug or alcohol rehab in Phoenix lined up.
 In advance, spend some time calling around to different treatment centers and verifying your insurance.
 This way, you’ll have everything in order if your loved one agrees to rehab.

 Unfortunately, not all addicts say yes to rehab.
 If your loved one refuses help, you can’t just go back to the way things have been.
 You need to follow through with your consequences.
 Addicts usually won’t change until the addiction has made their lives unbearable.

 Interventions don’t carry any risks and won’t make the addiction worse.
 But, they can further distance you from the addict if they refuse help.
 However, this should not be a reason to avoid doing an intervention.
 If you continue to allow the addiction for fear of rocking the boat, you are essentially allowing it to win.
 Addicts may need substance abuse treatment in Phoenix to get better.

-While the hope is for addicts to accept treatment, some refuse and some storm out.
+While the hope is for addicts to accept treatment, some refuse, and some storm out.
 You must prepare for all scenarios.
 But keep in mind that interventions are often effective and start the conversation about rehab.
-Even when people are forced into treatment, they can have the same outcomes of those who choose to enter rehab themselves.
+Even when people are forced into treatment, they can have the Same Outcomes as Those Who Choose to Enter Rehab themselves.